-- You are changing the use of the building (for example, turning a gym into a gaming arcade) - You are extending or making structural changes to an existing building - You are demolishing structural parts of the building - You are changing signs on the building - You are making changes to safety features in the building (for example, exit signs, emergency lighting and sprinklers) - You are making changes to the path of travel through the building (this can impact fire exit regulations)
+- You are changing the use of the building (for example, turning an office into a gym). - You are extending or making structural changes to an existing building. - You are demolishing structural parts of the building. - You are changing signs on the building. - You are making changes to safety features in the building (for example, exit signs, emergency lighting and sprinklers). - You are making changes to the path of travel through the building (this can impact fire exit regulations).